19hours/sg-statutes/Acts/Insurance Act.md

 [S 184/2010 wef 01/01/2011]

-(5) Sub-paragraph (1)(a) shall apply to a policy of reinsurance —
+(5) Sub-paragraph (1)(a) shall apply to a life or accident and health policy of facultative reinsurance —

 (a) where the owner of the policy under which the liability reinsured ultimately arises is an individual, as if the references to the proposal date and to whether the policy owner or insured is ordinarily resident in Singapore are references to those of the policy under which the liability reinsured ultimately arises; and

-(b) in any other case, as if the references to the date of issue of the policy and to the policy owner’s address are references to those of the policy under which the liability reinsured ultimately arises.
+(b) where the owner of the policy under which the liability reinsured ultimately arises is not an individual, as if the references to the date of issue and proposal date of the policy, to the policy owner’s address and to whether the insured is ordinarily resident in Singapore are references to those of the policy under which the liability reinsured ultimately arises.

+[Act 11 of 2013 wef 01/01/2014]

+(6) Sub-paragraph (1)(b) shall apply to a policy of facultative general reinsurance as if the references to the insured are references to the person or persons insured by the policy under which the liability reinsured ultimately arises.

+[Act 11 of 2013 wef 01/01/2014]

 2A.
 “Child” means a legitimate child, an illegitimate child, a stepchild or a child adopted in accordance with any written law relating to the adopting of children.